ychab/mymoney/docs/banktransactions.rst

 *Ignored* could be used for internal transfer for example.
 You may need it if you want to alter the bank account balance but don't want to pollute your statistics with.
-*Inactive* exists just for purpose, I didn't find any use cases for it now.
+*Inactive* exists for purpose only.
+I didn't find any use cases for it now.
-Maybe changed/removed in the future.
+May be changed/removed in the future.

 Reconcile flag
 ``````````````

-This is a marker which indicate whether it is synchronous with your real bank
+This is a marker which indicates whether it is synchronous with your real bank
 account.
 It is usefull to anticipate expenses for example.
 You can see a quick
 summary of the reconciled balance as well as the total reconciled balance.
 On
 the contrary, you can also see the balance from a given bank transaction or the